RanSolo/How_iRoll/user_stories.md

 interface must be easy to use
 must accept information on rides

+  as a traveler on wheels so i can become familiar with the app i want to see my options, also I don't want too many options right off the bat...

+ as a traveler on wheels i want to be able to see a list of avaiable options for each question but also want to be able to add new options to choose from later.

+  there should always be available o

+  Acceptance criteria
+  the app should start out very simply and intriguing.
+Like really, what's the point to this app? (because honestly what is the point to this app?)
+  How I roll

-  As a traveler on wheels so i can remember which spots I like i want to be able to rate my experience each time I go
+  As a traveler on wheels so i can remember which spots I like i want to be able to rate my experience each time I go Acceptance criteria ans

   As a traveler on wheels so i can plan my trip I want to know how far my ride is from my home